Why You Should Consider Adding Non-Traded REITs To Your Portfolio - NewsBreak

 This article was originally published on May 14, 2022.
 Labeled Bitcoin enemy number one earlier this year by Peter Thiel, Berkshire Hathaway Inc (NYSE: BRK-A)(NYSE: BRK-B) CEO Warren Buffett now owns a stake in Bitcoin thanks to one of his investments.
 What Happened: In June 2021, Berkshire Hathaway invested $500...

-Analysts have provided the following ratings for Charter Communications CHTR within the last quarter:.
+Truist Financial TFC has observed the following analyst ratings within the last quarter:.
 Bullish Somewhat Bullish Indifferent Somewhat Bearish Bearish.
-According to 8 analyst offering 12-month price targets in the last 3 months, Charter Communications has an average price target of $507.12 with a high of $592.00 and a low of $370.00.
+These 5 analysts have an average price target of $56.6 versus the current price of Truist Financial at $49.37, implying upside.
+Below is a summary of how these 5 analysts...

 New America High Income: Dividend Insights